Stephen-Caldwell/Milestone-project-2/README.md

     -   I used Google maps API and Google Places API to find and display the results
 - Moovit Embedded Widget
     - I used the Moovit API embedded widget to allow users to find public transport routes to whereever they need to go.(https://moovit.com/developers/embedded/)

+## Testing
+The results below are from manual testing.
+1. Autocomplete search bar
+    a.
+As you type cities relating to letters will apppear in a dropdown menu for you to select.
+2. Results table & markers
+    a.
+When you select a city the map will zoom in on that city and lettered markers will appear on the map.
+    b.
+Beside the map the a corressponding list will appear listing the results with the lettered markers beside them.
+    c.
+When you select a result from the table or the marker on the map an info window will come up.
+3. Moovit map
+    a.
+Clicking the country name at the top brings up a modal to search for and select a different country on Moovit's system.
+    b.
+Searching for directions returns different routes, times, and modes of transport.
+    c.
+The route will also appear on a map
+    d.
+Map also includes links to download the app to your phone and send the route to your phone.